ankuku/robotics-project-mscv/README.md

   self.song_pub.publish(Song_cmd)
   rospy.sleep(1)
 ```
 Custom music tunes are played at each detection of QR code which was encoded by Fabio in our team.
-May the Force be with him.

 #### Advantages and challenges of using PyZbar